 This is not the first time I have posted on social media about this spot.
 The images are from a few years ago when I was fluffing around out here near the front veranda.
 It’s one of my favourite spots, one of those down-home feel-good spaces.

 My beautiful feliscatus model is our sweet girl, Gracie, a chocolate Burmese (brown point).
 It was February at the time, high summer in Australia, when casual eating under the gum trees, alfresco style, is routine.
 Daylight saving gives us the lazy ambience of languid summer afternoons in the Barossa wine country and it’s right here you can find me idling, whiling away time, even wasting time ☺️ . . .

 Our house is on a gentle hillside facing more or less northward.
 Behind Gracie is our view north from the house up to gum studded hills & vineyards.

 Wine anybody?
 We live in the heart of wine country, in Australia’s top wine producing region, the magnificent Barossa Valley, in South Australia.

 And what’s better than wine soup for an old lawya’s soul?
-This one is unlabeled, a home-brewed shiraz made right here at Fat Lawyer Farm by a winemaker friend some years ago.
-We made 2 batches crushing & fermenting up in the top shed & ending up with 2 hogsheads, one a shiraz the other a GSM (Grenache Shiraz Mataro blend).
+This drop is unlabeled, a home-brewed shiraz made right here at Fat Lawyer Farm by a winemaker friend some years ago.
+We made 2 batches crushing & fermenting in the top shed.
+We ended up with 2 hogsheads, one a shiraz the other a GSM (Grenache Shiraz Mataro blend).

 The GSM has become an important style in the Barossa. “gutsy, spicy, leathery, complex and rustic barbecue red wines often made from very old vines”.
 The Grenache provides lighter, red fruit flavours ….
 But this popular Barossa blend didn’t just appear thanks to some happy accident in a shed among the vines, the wine style has been inspired by the wines of the Southern Rhone region of France (and if you know a little bit about the wines from this part of the world you might have heard of the sub-regions of Chateauneuf Du Pape, Gigonda and Tavel) What’s that all about?